replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 For more information, see [`velero ensure-permissions`](../reference/kots-cli-velero-ensure-permissions/) in the kots CLI documentation.

-For more information about RBAC priviledges for the admin console, see [Kubernetes RBAC](../vendor/packaging-rbac).
+For more information about RBAC privileges for the admin console, see [Kubernetes RBAC](../vendor/packaging-rbac).

 ## Prerequisites for Cloud Configurations